Last updated on October 13th, 2023 at 07:27 pm

 There are numerous ways to fund full-time travel ranging from more traditional employment to entrepreneurship.
-The key is identifying your goals, strengths, and weakness.
+The key is identifying your goals, strengths, and weaknesses.
 Then choose the one that best fits you.
 In this article and in the following video, I explain how my husband and I fund our full-time travel.
 I also share the methods several other full-time travelers have used.

 Keep your Current Job (Or Find a Remote Job)

 I realize this sounds counterintuitive.
 You want to travel, not continue with the same old nine-to-five.
 Unfortunately, that is not financially feasible for some of us.
 However, there is good news!
 You may be able to keep your current job to fund your full-time travel.
 Many more companies these days are utilizing telecommuting and other alternative work arrangements.
 FlexJobs, a site for those seeking telecommuting, flexible schedules, part-time, and freelance jobs, released a list of 125 companies that embrace remote work.
 The company estimates that telecommuting in the United States has grown 103% over the last decade and projects that 50% of people will work remotely by 2020.